Western Australia, Western Australia, Australia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Be sure to pick the right kind.
-A lot of adapters that you can buy are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types I. Be careful to pick the right type.
+Most adapters available are simply plug changers and require your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most countries.

 Travel pillow